Field theories of active particle systems and their entropy production: #1

-\seclabel{simplified_notation} To facilitate the derivations in the following sections, we introduce a simplified notation and an example at this stage.
+\toasubsubsubsection{Simplified notation and example} \seclabel{simplified_notation} To facilitate the derivations in the following sections, we introduce a simplified notation and an example at this stage.
 Firstly, a plain, bare propagator of particle species $i$ shall be written as

 with \Eref{propagator_limit_is_delta}

 where we have also introduced the shorthand $\delta_i$, whose gradient and higher order derivatives we will denote by dashes.
 We further denote the time derivative of $g_i$ in the limit of $t'\downarrow t$ by